zhengrenjie/go-a2a/README.md

 ## server implementation
 - [x] A2A Server implementation with standard http server
-- [ ] Support SSE for streaming responses
+- [x] Support SSE for streaming responses
 - [ ] More useful options for server configuration
 - [ ] Server side logging

 ## client implementation
-WIP
+- [x] A2A Client implementation with standard http client
+- [x] Support streaming requests and responses
+- [ ] More useful options for client configuration
+- [ ] Client side logging

 # Usage